KnorrFG/winman/readme.md

 will be wrapped into a new container with the respective orientation, and the new window will be added to it.

+Windows that are managed by winman will be checked twice per secon for whether they still exist, and if they dont, they are kicked, and everything else is resized.
+(This is done in one thread, in a mainloop)

 ## Plans for the future.

 Besides implemententing all the features you'd expect from a sensible window